Software and Processes

 Once a crawl is complete, we create a CDX file that is an index of the downloaded items stored in the WARC files and a second index that maps the WARC file names to their accessible locations.
-We then configure an instance of OpenWayback running at localhost, to use these indexes so we can view/navigate the captured web site for quality.
-By viewing the site in Firefox’s offline mode and using tools such as HttpFox, we can discover files that were not archived in our crawl.
+We then configure an instance of pywb, running at localhost, to use these indexes for viewing/navigating the archived website for quality.
+With the help of browser development tools, we can discover files that were not archived in our crawl.

 If we missed desired areas of content, we modify our crawl configuration and execute another crawl to obtain the documents we lack.

 Downloaded content is stored in WARC files.
 We do not manipulate these files once they are written, allowing us to keep a true record of a site at the time of its capture.